 WELCOME TO ADVANCED TV-VIDEO

 Course Description: Students in the Advanced course are independent workers, self-motivated, and committed to their studies of TV/Video production.
 Students have worked individually and in groups throughout the semester.
-Students will have cameras to check out during and after school, but this will be limited this year and you may be asked to film on your own phones, iPads or cameras.
 Students in this course have demonstrated their skills and commitment to TV/Video and understand the expected guidelines in the class.
 Students are expected to produce broadcast-quality work.